-- 2. To identify best practice in respect of res-ponsible gaming in the lottery sector - To enable EL Members to make responsible gaming an integral part of their daily opera-tions and in doing so, to minimise harm to society. - 4.
-To state clear rules for EL Members relating to their operations so as to: - ensure that the interests of players and vulnerable groups are protected (for example, excluding under-aged players, and minimizing the harm to problem gamers who continue to game) - ensure that relevant laws, regulations and responsibilities are met - develop appropriate practices taking ac-count of relevant information and research - develop a better understanding of the social impact of gaming and contribute towards the on-going understanding of gambling problems
+- 1. To identify best practices in respect of responsible gaming in the lottery sector. - 2.
+To enable EL Members to make responsible gaming an integral part of their daily operations and in doing so, to minimise harm to society. - 3.
+To state clear rules for EL Members relating to their operations so as to: - ensure that the interests of players and vulnerable groups are protected (for example, excluding under-aged players, and minimizing the harm to problem gamblers who continue to play) - ensure that relevant laws, regulations and responsibilities are met. - develop appropriate practices taking account of relevant information and research.